kwaldenphd/how-computers-work/README.md

 4. Work through the [SmartSim User Manual](https://smartsim.org.uk/downloads/manual/smartsim_user_manual.pdf) to become familiar with the program interface and explore various functions.

 5. After working through the user manual, attempt the following tasks:
-  a. add an input switch
+  * add an input switch
-  b. add wires to your circuit
+  * add wires to your circuit
-  c. move or reposition circuit elements
+  * move or reposition circuit elements
-  d. delete wires from your circuit
+  * delete wires from your circuit
-  e. add an output pin (LED)
+  * add an output pin (LED)
-  f. connect your input switch to the LED
+  * connect your input switch to the LED
-  g. use the input switch to turn the LED on and off
+  * use the input switch to turn the LED on and off
-  h. add an `AND-Gate` to your circuit
+  * add an `AND-Gate` to your circuit
-  i. connect two input switches to the `AND-Gate`'s input points
+  * connect two input switches to the `AND-Gate`'s input points
-  j. connect an LED to the `AND-GATE`'s output point.
+  * connect an LED to the `AND-GATE`'s output point.
-  k. test all possible input combinations
+  * test all possible input combinations
-  l. add an `OR-Gate` and `NOT-gate`
+  * add an `OR-Gate` and `NOT-gate`
-  m. test inputs for these new gates
+  * test inputs for these new gates

 <blockquote>Q1: Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
 What went well?
 What was challenging?
 What lingering questions do you have about how circuits work?
 Include an image of your circuit.</blockquote>